Article last updated: December 2019

 This article forms part of a set of background articles which introduces the international statistical cooperation activities of the European Union (EU) with non-member countries and focuses on cooperation with Mediterranean countries in the context of the European Neighbourhood Policy (ENP), in other words the ENP-South countries.
-The principal vehicle by which the EU provided assistance on statistics to ENP-South countries since 1996 has been the regional MEDSTAT programme.
+The principal vehicle by which the EU has provided assistance on statistics to ENP-South countries since 1996 has been the regional MEDSTAT programme.
 There have been four MEDSTAT programmes so far, the last one, MEDSAT IV, ending in 2019.

-The MEDSTAT I and II programmes covered 10 Mediterranean countries: Algeria, Egypt, Israel, Jordan, Lebanon, Morocco, Palestine, Syria, Tunisia and Turkey.
+The MEDSTAT I and II programmes covered 10 Mediterranean countries: Algeria, Egypt, Israel, Jordan, Lebanon, Morocco, Palestine , Syria , Tunisia and Turkey.
 The MEDSTAT III programme covered nine countries, since Turkey had become an EU candidate country.
-Cooperation with Syria during the course of the programme was suspended, while it should be noted that Libya was not an active participant in the MEDSTAT programme.
-A fourth phase of the cooperation in statistics, MEDSTAT IV, was launched in January 2016, covering the nine ENP-South countries from MEDSTAT III as well as Libya, namely: Algeria, Egypt, Israel, Jordan, Libya, Lebanon, Morocco, Palestine, Syria and Tunisia (cooperation with Syria is suspended).
+Cooperation with Syria was suspended during the course of the programme, while it should be noted that Libya was not an active participant in the MEDSTAT programme.
+A fourth phase of the cooperation in statistics, MEDSTAT IV, was launched in January 2016, covering the nine ENP-South countries from MEDSTAT III as well as Libya, namely: Algeria, Egypt, Israel, Jordan, Libya, Lebanon, Morocco, Palestine, Syria (cooperation with Syria remains suspended) and Tunisia.

 MEDSTAT IV (2016-2019) — improving quality and coverage of data

-The current phase was officially launched in January 2016 and ended in August 2019.
-The MEDSTAT IV project (2016-2019) is providing expertise and technical support to:
+The most recent phase was officially launched in January 2016 and ended in August 2019.
+The MEDSTAT IV project (2016-2019) provided expertise and technical support to:

-- promote the harmonization of statistics in line with EU and international standards in 6 domains (business register and business statistics, trade statistics and balance of payments, energy statistics, labour market statistics, migration statistics and transport statistics)
+- promote the harmonisation of statistics in line with EU and international standards in six domains (business registers and business statistics, trade statistics and balance of payments, energy statistics, labour market statistics, migration statistics and transport statistics);

-- help implement the Statistical Code of Practice for the ENP-South countries (based on the European statistics Code of Practice) and improve quality of statistics,
+- help implement the Statistics Code of Practice for the European Neighbourhood South Countries (based on the European statistics Code of Practice) and improve the quality of statistics;

-- ensure availability and visibility to a wide range of data.
+- ensure availability and visibility of a wide range of data.

 Previous MEDSTAT programmes

-Through three distinct phases (MEDSTAT I, II and III), the cooperation programme has developed from focusing on capacity building work to improving quality of statistics and on providing the basis for evidence-based policymaking.
+Through three distinct phases (MEDSTAT I, II and III), the cooperation programme developed from focusing on capacity building work to improving the quality of statistics and providing the foundation for evidence-based policymaking.
 Euro-Mediterranean statistical cooperation was launched by the Barcelona declaration and the Euro-Mediterranean partnership (1995–96) with the aim of promoting 'cooperation in statistics in order to harmonise methods and exchange data’.
-The MEDSTAT IV is taking advantage of the progress done so far and adding further improvements in the methodology of statistical data production.
+MEDSTAT IV built on the progress achieved and added further improvements to the methodology of statistical data production.